 - 1. Fingerprinting and official background check at the student's expense. - 2.
 There are convictions that will prevent an individual being eligible to participate in clinical experiences.
-If a student is unable to participate in clinical experiences, he/she will be dismissed from the CNA program. - 3.
+If a student is unable to participate in clinical experiences, the student will be dismissed from the program. - 3.
 Mississippi law now requires healthcare professionals or Career-Technical students enrolled in programs whose primary purpose is to prepare professionals to render patient care services, submit to criminal background checks and fingerprinting prior to beginning any clinical rotation in a licensed healthcare entity.
-If such fingerprinting or criminal background checks of the student discloses a felony conviction, guilty plea, or pleas of nolo contender to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offense listed in Section 45-31-3(I), child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault or felonious abuse and/or battery of a vulnerable adult which has not been reversed on appeal or for which a pardon has not been granted, the student shall not be admitted to such health programs of study or will not be eligible to participate in the clinical training phases of their healthcare program shall be voided if the student receives a disqualifying criminal record program shall be voided if the student receives a disqualifying criminal record check; therefore, the student will be dismissed for the nursing assistant program.
+If such fingerprinting or criminal background checks of the student discloses a felony conviction, guilty plea, or pleas of nolo contender to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offense listed in Section 45-31-3(I), child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault or felonious abuse and/or battery of a vulnerable adult which has not been reversed on appeal or for which a pardon has not been granted, the student shall not be admitted to such health programs of study or will not be eligible to participate in the clinical training phases of their healthcare program shall be voided if the student receives a disqualifying criminal record program shall be voided if the student receives a disqualifying criminal record check; therefore, the student will be dismissed from the healthcare assistant program.

 FEES AND EXPENSES: The regular college fees are listed on the college's website.
-There are additional costs specific to the Nurse Assistant program.
+There are additional costs specific to the Healthcare Assistant program.
 These additional costs are an estimate only and are subject to change.

-Books \$200.00
+Books \$250.00

 Uniform/Shoes \$150.00

 Accessories/Supplies \$150.00

 Written & Skills Test for Certification \$101.00

-Immunizations \$100.00
+Immunizations/health records \$400.00

-CPR \$45.00
+CPR \$50.00

 Background Check \$50.00

-Drug Test \$65.00
+Substance Abuse Test \$90.00

+Malpractice Insurance \$15.00

-PRACTICAL NURSING
+PRACTICAL NURSING PROGRAM

-The Practical Nursing program prepares the individual to assist in providing general nursing care requiring basic knowledge of the biological, physical, behavioral, psychological, and sociological sciences; an of nursing procedures which do not require the skills, judgment, and knowledge required of a registered nurse.
+The Practical Nursing program prepares the individual to assist in providing general nursing care requiring basic knowledge of the biological, physical, behavioral, psychological, and sociological sciences, and of nursing procedures that do not require the skills, judgment, and knowledge required of a registered nurse.
 This care is performed under the direction of a registered nurse, licensed physician, or dentist.

-Students that complete the program requirements, three semesters, as identified by the Mississippi Department of Education, will be eligible to apply for LPN licensure.
-The graduate the program functions as a provider of care and a member of a profession.
-This curriculum references the Client Needs Categories from the Test Plan for the National Council Licensure Examination for Licensed Practical/Vocational Nurses®.
+Students who complete the program requirements, three semesters, as identified by the Mississippi Community College Board, will be eligible to apply for LPN licensure.
+The graduate of the program functions as a provider of care and member of a profession.
+This curriculum references the Client Needs and Integrated Processes Categories from the Test Plan for National Council Licensure Examination for Licensed Practical Nurses (NCLEX-PN®).